 - If a skater is assigned a leading role in the first half of the show then a group number is assigned in the second half of the show.
 If a skater is assigned a leading role in the second half of the show then a group number is assigned in the first half of the show.
 The show committee has the right to determine the needs of the show and to decide which half of the show the skaters will be assigned.

 - A commitment by the skater to attend rehearsals for both leading parts and group numbers is required.
 If the skater must miss a rehearsal it shall be communicated to SOI Performance Director in advance and excused.

 STARS OF THE SHOW

 The tradition of the number, Stars of the Show is important and valued.
 It is reserved for the levels as outlined below.
 If the number of skaters who have met the criteria for a step-out in the number becomes too large in any given year, the Showtime on Ice Committee in conjunction with the directors (Performance, Choreography and Theatrical) reserve the right to alter the format of the step-out as needed.

 - Skaters at the Intermediate test level and above in FS/Pairs or all the Pre-Silver compulsory pattern dances have met the criteria to participate in the opening show number, Stars of the Show.

-- Skaters that have not yet tested and passed the Intermediate test level/Pre-Silver compulsory pattern dances must do so by March 2018 test date.
+- Skaters that have not yet tested and passed the Intermediate test level/Pre-Silver compulsory pattern dances must do so by the March 2019 test date.
 This test date is offered by CSC/DFSC.
-A test may be taken and passed at another facility, but it may not occur later that the designated test date for CSC/DFSC, March 2018.
-Once the test dates for 2018 are posted by CSC/DFSC, the SPECIFIC date will be updated in this document.
+A test may be taken and passed at another facility, but it may not occur later that the designated test date for CSC/DFSC, March 2019.
+Once the test dates for 2019 are posted by CSC/DFSC, the SPECIFIC date will be updated in this document.

 - Pair skaters who wish to participate in Stars of the Show number must have a pair partner